desk-framework/desk/docs/content/en/docs/topics/app-architecture/task-scheduling.md

 - {@link AsyncTaskQueue.resume}
 - {@link AsyncTaskQueue.stop}

-> **Note:** Currently running tasks can't be stopped, but any tasks that haven’t been invoked will no longer run on a stopped queue.
-Tasks that have already been started should check the `cancelled` property of the AsyncTaskQueue.Task function argument (see below).
+> **Note:** Currently running (already-called) tasks can't be stopped, but any tasks that haven’t been invoked will no longer run on a stopped queue.
+Asynchronous tasks that have already been started should check the `cancelled` property of the AsyncTaskQueue.Task function argument if needed (see below).

 ## Adding tasks to a queue {#adding}